edurange/edurange3/README.md

 To verify that you're ready to launch the app, check that "flask" and "celery" are recognized bash commands, and whether "docker run hello-world" works.
 If any of these fail, simply log out and back in, and they should work then.

-### Running Locally
+## Step 3: Running Locally

-Once installed, start the app using
+3) Once installed, start the app using
 ```bash
 cd edurange3 (if not in edurange3 root dir)
 npm run build